 When Florida family Courts establish or modify a parental responsibility or a time-sharing schedule, courts consider a number of best interest of the child factors.

 Florida public policy is to encourage each parent to share parental responsibility and time-sharing.
 See Visitation Guidelines.

-In some cases, it is possible to reach an agreement on time-sharing and parental responsibility (generally called 'Uncontested Divorce' case).
-Whether the time-sharing schedule and parental responsibility is agreed to by the parties, or Court ordered, a Parenting Plan is the document which governs the relationship between the parents relating to decisions that must be made regarding the Minor Child, and a time-sharing schedule.
+In some cases, it is possible to reach an agreement on time-sharing and parental responsibility (generally called 'Uncontested' case).
+Whether the time-sharing schedule and parental responsibility is agreed to by the parties, or Court ordered, a Parenting Plan is the document which governs the relationship between the parties relating to decisions that must be made regarding the Minor Child, and a time-sharing schedule.

 Family law attorney Christophe Fiori works closely with clients to achieve the best possible results when obtaining a court ordered parenting plan.
 Call for a free consultation (888) 384-2872.

 E-mail us: for a free consultation

 The behavior of parents has a great influence on the emotional adjustment of their children.
 This is equally true after the dissolution of marriage.
 The following guidelines have been found to be helpful in achieving meaningful timesharing:

 We know that these guidelines will not answer every problem which will arise, nor will they solve all questions raised, but if they assist you in a time of crisis and stress, then they are useful and are worthy of your attention.